acceleratescience/acceleratescience.github.io/_projects/2022-09-13-understanding-mental-health-with-data-science.md

 The group is also interested in using other data modalities to study mental health, with projects investigating the potential of transcribed speech data to predict risk for psychotic disorders and mapping transcribed speech excerpts as networks.

 Sarah's research applies AI and data science approaches to better understand and predict brain development, cognition and mental health.
 To that end, she uses a range of methods from machine learning, network science and Natural Language Processing.
-The group is also interested in using other data modalities to study mental health, with projects investigating the potential of transcribed speech data to predict risk for psychotic disorders and mapping transcribed speech excerpts as networks.